-ECN is specified in RFC 2481, and is currently an Experimental addition to the IP architecture [16].
 ECN allows routers to set the Congestion Experienced (CE) bit in the IP packet header as an indication of congestion to the end nodes as an alternative to dropping the packet.
-ECN-capable TCP connections advertise their capability for ECN in the IP header, and, in terms of congestion control, respond to the setting of the CE bit as they would to a packet loss.
-One of the key advantages of ECN will not be for TCP traffic, but instead for traffic such as real-time or interactive traffic, where the added end-to-end delay of retransmitting a dropped packet is undesirable.
+ECN is specified in RFC 2481 [12], and as this is being written is an Experimental addition to the IP architecture.
+ECN-capable packets in TCP connections advertise their capability for ECN in the IP header.
+In terms of congestion control, TCP connections respond to a single ECN mark as they would to a single packet loss.
+One of the key advantages of ECN will not be for TCP traffic, but instead for traffic such as real-time or interactive traffic, where the cost of an unnecessary packet drop is either the unnecessary delay of retransmitting the packet, or possibly making-do without that packet altogether.

-To first order, TCP congestion control dynamics with ECN are similar to those without ECN, with the exception that the TCP sender does not have to retransmit the marked packet (as it would if the packet had been dropped).
+To first order, TCP congestion control dynamics with ECN are similar to those without ECN.
+The main difference is that the TCP sender does not have to retransmit the marked packet (as it would if the packet had been dropped).
 For example, ECN would mean shorter transfer times for the small number of short flows that might otherwise have the final packet of a transfer dropped.
-Experimental studies have shown the performance advantages of ECN for TCP short transfers [1].
+Experimental studies such as [1] have shown the performance advantages of ECN for TCP short transfers.